 - a diversity of students, faculty, staff that promotes a balanced exchange of ideas.

-Various programs at Colorado Mesa University are accredited and/or approved by appropriate state and national agencies:
+The following programs at Colorado Mesa University are accredited and/or approved by external professional accreditation bodies specific to that discipline:

 - Landman Energy Management Program: American Association of Professional Landman.

-- Medical Laboratory Technician: National Accrediting Agency for Clinical Laboratory Sciences.
+- Medical Laboratory Technician: National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 - Peace Officer Standards and Training (POST): Approved by the Colorado Peace Officer Standards and Training Board.

-- Radiologic Technology: Joint Review Committee on Education in Radiologic Technology.
+- Radiologic Technology: The Baccalaureate of Science in Radiologic Sciences (BSRS) Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

-- Social Work: Commission on Accreditation-Council on Social Work Education.
+- Social Work: Council on Social Work Education.

-- Teacher Education: Approved by the Colorado Department of Higher Education and the Colorado Department of Education to prepare teachers for licensure application.
+- Teacher Education: Approved by the Colorado Commission on Higher Education and the Colorado Department of Education to prepare teachers for licensure application.

-The University is designated as balanced arts and sciences/professions, some graduate coexistence as part of the Carnegie classification of higher education institutions.
+The University is designated as balanced arts and sciences/professions with some graduate coexistence as part of the Carnegie classification of higher education institutions.

 The Montrose Campus of CMU provides the Western Slope’s second largest community local access to postsecondary education.
 For local students pursuing a bachelor’s degree, it offers a convenient location to complete general education courses before attending the main campus to take courses in their major.
 For students who want to complete their education in Montrose, the campus offers several associate degree and certificate programs and a bachelor’s degree program in nursing for students who have a LPN.